anilkunwar/thermodynamics_of_cocrfeni_mpea2026/domain_categories_concept_graph/README.md

 [![meaningtowords](https://img.shields.io/badge/dbcsvtojson-v1.0-orange)](https://laser-mpea-metadata-csvtojson1.streamlit.app/) ( Converts CSV to Json )

-## QWDA-guided Concept Graph with LatentMoE Reasoning Models
+## QWDA-guided Concept Graph with LatentMoE Reasoning Models (r1 has context-independent MoE router, r2 is with context-aware MoE router)

 [![meaningtowords](https://img.shields.io/badge/lmqdwacg-v1.0-black)](https://laser-cocrfeni-alloy-microstructure-qdwa-conceptgraph1.streamlit.app/) (The LatentMoE inference in microtransformers are independent of the content of the manuscript, Perform intelligent domain categorization,  Concept Graph Construction using GNN, Microtransformer with LatentMoE features Explains the Mechanism Path between the Source Concept and Target Concept)